 “MultiChoice prides itself on being very effective and innovative when it comes to digital processing and digital practices.
 We were one of the first companies to launch catch up services – which is an on-demand service, and that just shows the importance of the digital landscape to us,” he says.

 “At MultiChoice, it is very important for us to adapt with change to grow our business, so aligning with a partner that can assist us with world-class digital training solidifies our journey toward taking content to anyone on any platform they choose.”

-Bosch-Serfontein believes that in addition to upskilling staff, affiliation with an international company such as Digital Skills Academy is beneficial for MultiChoice: “We are very excited about getting exposure on an international level and working with international players in order to understand what the digital landscape looks like in other businesses and other industries.
+Bosch-Serfontein believes that in addition to upskilling staff, affiliation with an international company such as Digital Skills is beneficial for MultiChoice: “We are very excited about getting exposure on an international level and working with international players in order to understand what the digital landscape looks like in other businesses and other industries.
 Media, content and digitisation are all international, so it was important for us to choose the right international partner to help us upskill our team.
-As a Digital Skills Academy Industry Partner, we can run projects that benefit MultiChoice digitisation objectives.
+As a Digital Skills Industry Partner, we can run projects that benefit MultiChoice digitisation objectives.

 The Industry Partner agreement follows the signing of similar agreements with South Africa’s leading corporations including MTN, Standard Bank and KPMG South Africa.
-Globally, Digital Skills Academy works with large corporate brands to offer relevant, cutting edge industry experience as part of its internationally-acclaimed online degree programmes.
+Globally, Digital Skills works with large corporate brands to offer relevant, cutting edge industry experience as part of its internationally-acclaimed online degree programmes.

 Find out more about our degrees and short courses: